Friday, October 11, 2024

 That day, my friend and I set off down the slope to the mythical “bench”.
 Walking was easy as we dodged the Sage brush and kept an eye out for the dogs.
 JD, my 2-year-old, was a bold and eager female Brittany.
 My friend had his 2-year-old female Setter on the ground.
 They worked well together, meaning they were all business and didn’t follow each other around.

 The hill steepened as we descended and little fingers, or draws, took form on either side of us.
 Both dogs became really interested in a flattish area (the bench) about 40 yards in front.
 Suddenly, 15 Chukar blew out in all directions, but mainly downhill across a draw and up a steep hillside.
 I took my time and dropped one as it crossed right to left.
 It hit the ground hard across a small draw.
 I marked the downed bird, and took a bead on another bird that got up behind me.
 I was twisted around and out of position as I pulled the trigger, and the bird flew on- for two more seconds until my friend’s 16 ga. connected and he dropped.
 I called my dog in for the retrieve as a few more birds got up around us.
 I watched as my friend shot a bird that was going directly away from him.
 The bird folded and dropped, and dropped, and finally hit the opposing hillside with a deep ditch between.
 I couldn’t see it on the ground, but he marked it and set out to retrieve it.
-At this point, my friend had one in the bag and one on the ground across the deep ditch on the opposing hillside.
+At this point, he had one Chukar in the bag and one on the ground across the deep ditch on the opposing hillside.
 I had one on the ground, and I called JD in for the retrieve.
 I walked to where I saw it hit the ground, saw feathers, and called JD in to the spot.
 “Dead bird, girl!”
 I said.
 She started searching the area.
 We couldn’t find that bird.
 We spent a fair amount of time there.
 Finally, we moved on, as I mentally marked the spot to come back later.
 Just then, another bird got up out of the Sage and flew directly away from me.
 My 28 ga. caught him at 20 yards, and he dropped like a stone on the hillside we were on.
 JD saw the fall and passed me to get the retrieve.
 Once again, I got to the spot, saw feathers but no bird.
 In addition, I had no dog either.
 Darn it!
 I whistled for JD and called her to come in and find that dead bird.
 I really did not want to lose this one.
 As I waited, I looked across the deep draw for my friend as he went to retrieve his second bird.
 I laughed because he was on his butt, sliding slowly down the steep hillside into the bottom.
 I knew there was a story in the making there.

 Looking back up from the bench.